GOD'S INFINITE WORLDS

 In all these journeys the traveller must stray not the breadth of a hair from the "Law," for this is indeed the secret of the "Path" and the fruit of the Tree of "Truth."

-Is it not an irreversible implication that these divine laws be well known to us, as expressed in the Kitab-i-Aqdas, the Most Holy Book?
+Is it not a definitive conclusion that these divine laws should be well understood by us, as articulated in the Kitab-i-Aqdas, the Most Holy Book?

 ...this station is the first gate of the heart's citadel, that is, man's first entrance to the city of the heart; and the heart is endowed with four stages, which would be recounted should a kindred soul be found.

-Finally, it is necessary to know that these Valleys are repeated from World to World, although the soul in total conformity with the divine will is drawn to the summits with rapid steps by the force of attraction that is its infinite LOVE for God.
+Finally, it is essential to understand that these Valleys appear repeatedly across different Worlds.
+Yet, it is the soul that harmonizes completely with the divine will that will be quickly elevated to those lofty realms, propelled by the magnetic force of its infinite LOVE for God.

 Blessed are they who, on the wings of certitude, have flown in the heavens which the Pen of thy Lord, the All-Merciful, hath spread.